 The study of audit investigative techniques, balance sheets, internal controls, working papers, audit procedures, and audit reports.
 Auditing statistical sampling and generalized audit software are presented.
-Prerequisite: ACCT 303 Financial Reporting II or ACCT 503G Financial Accounting II.
+Prerequisite: ACCT 303 or ACCT

-ACCT 607G - Federal Taxation 3 hours
+ACCT 607G - Federal Taxation

+3 hours

 Principles of federal tax accounting as it applies to individuals and corporations.
-Prerequisites: ACCT 303 OR concurrent enrollment in ACCT 303 OR ACCT 503G OR concurrent enrollment in ACCT 503G.
+Prerequisites: ACCT 303 or ACCT 503G OR concurrent enrollment in ACCT 303 or ACCT 503G.